Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe_programs/runtime/encryption.md

 This produces a `Ciphertext` value suitable for use in `run()`.
 Be careful not to confuse the `Ciphertext` type, which represents an actual encrypted value, with [`Cipher`](/fhe_programs/types/cipher.md), which is a marker type to indicate a value in an FHE program is encrypted!
 Sunscreen can encrypt any of its provided [types](./fhe_programs/types/types.md) or fixed-length arrays[^1] of them.
 Note that arrays encrypt as multiple values in a single large `Ciphertext`.

-*[DW: if the user is sending many ciphertexts (e.g., a vector of ciphertexts) under the same scheme, wouldn't it make sense to only communicate the scheme parameters once for all of the ciphertexts rather than attaching them on each one?
-That would help save some space.]*

 [^1]: Fixed-length arrays have the type `[T; N]` where `N` is a the number `T`s.
 Don't confuse these with `Vec<T>`, which does not encode the length in its type!
 Sunscreen does not support `Vecs`.

 ## Cleartext metadata